tibel/Caliburn.Light/doc/event-aggregator.md

 ### Polymorphic Subscribers

-Caliburn.Micro's EventAggregator honors polymorphism.
+Caliburn.Light's EventAggregator honors polymorphism.
 When selecting handlers to call, the EventAggregator will fire any handler who's Event type is assignable from the Event being sent.
 This results in a lot of flexibility and helps reuse.

 ``` csharp
 public class FooViewModel : IHandle<object>, IHandle<string> {